EdisonMielke/BlackJack-Card-Counting-Game/README.md

 This project has NO dependencies on any sort of non-standard python package!
 It only uses “os” and “typing”, so this is a total plug and play program, have fun learning how to become a card shark!

+## Directories

+### Main Directory
+This contains all of the code that the project relies on, this is a very modular design such that each individual file does as little as possible and keeps things organized

+### Documentation Directory
+This contains all the documentation used for programmers wishing to edit the code involved or users wishing to play the game.